To submit apps to the iTunes Store/App Store you need an iOS Developer Account. Below is a step-by-step guide on how to set up this account.

-- Individual/Sole Proprietor/Single Person Business: Individuals or companies without an officially recognized business (company without a Dun and Bradstreet number).
-This account only allows for a single primary login to be created to the iOS Developer Account
+- Individual/Sole Proprietor/Single Person Business: Individuals or companies without an officially recognised business (company without a Dun and Bradstreet number).
+This account only allows for a single primary login to be created to the iOS Developer Account.

-- Company/Organization: Legally recognized Companies with a Dun and Bradstreet number can select this option.
+- Company/Organisation: Legally recognised Companies with a Dun and Bradstreet number can select this option.
 This will allow multiple user logins to be created and managed with varying permissions capabilities for each login.
-See here to check if your company is a legal recognized company with a Dun and Bradstreet (DUNS) number.
+See here to check if your company is a legal recognised company with a Dun and Bradstreet (DUNS) number.

 4. Fill in all the contact details for your Developer Account.

 5. Read the Apple Developer Program License Agreement, check the box confirming you have read the agreement and click ‘Continue'.

 6. Confirm that all the previously entered information is correct en click continue.